 That’s all there is to it!
 Now, do you want to add multiple pinnable images to one blog post, but want your audience to only pin the main one?
 The answer to that question should be yes.
 Why?
 Pinterest has recently changed the rules on re-pinning images.

 They want you to be pinning new content, rather than pinning the same pin over and over again.
 It makes sense, but it’s going to take more work on our part.
 That’s why it’s so important to make a Pinterest graphic template to simplify the process.

 The other thing you want to do is create a Tailwind account!
-On Tailwind you can add the same pin to multiple tribes, check out this YouTube video where we show you how Tailwind Tribes work (LINK).
+On Tailwind you can add the same pin to multiple tribes.
 Then, you can also go into Tailwind and schedule out other Pinnable images that you don’t necessarily want your audience to use.
-We show you how to schedule new Tailwind pins (LINK) over on YouTube as well.

 So now is the time to go through old posts and hide the pinnable image that you want your audience to pin.
 Then, keep creating multiple pins for each blog post!
-That, along with writing great board and pin descriptions *link to blog post*, is going to help you increase your page views.
+That, along with writing great board and pin descriptions is going to help you increase your page views.